mouachan/kogito-knative-loan-demo/README.md

 - trigger each service through cloudevent, eligiblity service is triggered through :
   -  a http call using cloudevent specification
-  -  a production of an cloudevent in the `eligibilityapplication` topic then the eligibility service will produce another cloudevent in the `notationapplication` topic, the cloudevent will trigger the notation service, a score and an offer are produced in `
+  -  a push of a cloudevent on the `eligibilityapplication` kafka topic then the eligibility service will produce another cloudevent on the `notationapplication` kafka topic, the cloudevent will trigger the notation service, a score and an offer are produced in `resultoffer` kafka topic